-David Colquhoun considers how a university can achieve the best research and teaching, and the most efficient administration - the aim of every university vice-chancellor (president, rector or provost) in the country
+The aim of this article is to consider how a university can achieve the best research and teaching, and the most efficient administration.

+My aims, in other words, are exactly the same as every university vice-chancellor (president/rector/provost) in the country.

 Academics, like everyone else, are expected to do a good job.
 They are paid largely by taxpayers, and taxpayers have every right to demand value for their money.
 The problem is that it is very hard to measure the value of their output.
-Most of the ideas that have made life as comfortable as it is in the affluent West have their origins in science departments in universities, but it isn't possible to place a monetary value on, say, James Clerk Maxwell 's equations of electricity and magnetism, or on Bernard Katz's work on synaptic transmission.
-Still less is it possible to measure the contributions of A E Housman, Stanley Spencer or Augustus John (all UCL people, as it happens).
+Most of the ideas that have made life as comfortable as it is in the affluent West have their origins in science departments in universities, but it isn't possible to place a monetary value on, say, James Clerk Maxwell's equations of electricity and magnetism, or on Bernard Katz's work on synaptic transmission, Still less is it possible to measure the contributions of A. E. Housman, Stanley Spencer or Augustus John (all UCL people, as it happens).

 This paper describes one example of what happens when universities change from being run by academics to being run by managers.
 It describes an effect of corporatisation in the medical school of Imperial College London, but the same trends are visible in universities throughout the world.
-The documents on which it is based were sent to me after I'd written 'All of us who do research (rather than talk about it) know the disastrous effects that the Research Assessment Exercise (RAE) has had on research in the United Kingdom: short-termism, intellectual shallowness, quest authorships and even dishonesty' (Colquhoun, 2007).
+The documents on which it is based were sent to me after I'd written "All of us who do research (rather than talk about it) know the disastrous effects that the Research Assessment Exercise (RAE) has had on research in the United Kingdom: short-termism, intellectual shallowness, guest authorships and even dishonesty" (Colquhoun, 2007).
 The problem is not so much the RAE itself (the last one was done much better than the assessment described below), but rather it is the effect that the RAE has had on university managers, who try to shape the whole university in their misperception about its methods.
 It is another example of Goodhart's law.
 The problem arises when people with little understanding of scholarship, or of statistics, attempt to measure numerically things that cannot be so measured.
-That is a plague of our age (Colquhoun, 2006), but it is a process loved by politicians, 'human resources' people and university managers.
+That is a plague of our age (Colquhoun, 2006), but it is a process loved by politicians, "human resources" people and university managers.